CivicActions/ssp-toolkit/docs/controls/CM.md

 The baseline configuration is maintained in Git and described in the Configuration Management Plan, which describes the change workflow and software configuration.
 In the context of Security Configuration Management, the baseline configuration is a collection of formally approved configuration state(s) of one or more configuration items ("features") that compose the system.
 The baseline configuration is used to restore and serves as the basis against which the next change or set of changes to the system is made.
 The features for the system are maintained in the website's source code, which is managed in git, a source code version control system.
 Once the source code is updated, git maintains the new version of staged code once committed in the git repository as the new baseline.
 All code prior to it being staged is documented, tested and approved by CivicActions Development, which is described in control SA-3.
 The production environment is configured to take database snapshots daily.

-##### LINCS

-A CM process has been established and documented in the LINCS Technology Project CMP.
-All updates are made in accordance with the procedures outlined in the CMP.
-The CM process establishes a baseline of hardware, software, firmware and documentation, as well as changes thereto, throughout the development and life cycle of the information system.
-CM ensures the control of the information system through its life cycle.
-It assures that additions, deletions, or changes made to the LINCS Technology Project system do not unintentionally or unknowingly diminish security.
-If the change is major, the security of the system must be re-analyzed.

 ### CM-2 (1): Reviews And Updates